rangle/angular-training-slides/slides/src/content/routing.md

 ];
 ```

+---

+## Lazy Loading (2/3)

 There is nothing special in our `LazyModule` and `LazyComponent`, they remain simple.
-Routing for a feature module should always call `forChild` instead of `forRoot`.
-This is specific to feature modules and not related to lazy loading.
+However routing for a feature module should always call `forChild` instead of `forRoot`, which we have already seen.
+This is specific to any feature modules and not related to lazy loading.

 ```javascript
 import { ModuleWithProviders } from '@angular/core';